Skip to Content

 The Aurora Borealis is often seen from August until April.
 While they appear year-round, viewing them during the midnight sun is hard.
 For ideal viewing conditions, you need total darkness.

-So, if you take a cruise and land tour, being in Denali puts you away from the light pollution of Alaskan cities.
-You’ll also have good viewing locations in Anchorage and Fairbanks.
+Guests taking a cruise and land tour to Denali are away from the light pollution of Alaskan cities.
+Good viewing locations are also available in Anchorage and Fairbanks.

 The Northern Lights are unpredictable, so check the aurora borealis forecast to establish your chances of seeing them during your August visit to Alaska.

-Sailing at the end of August will give you a better opportunity than at the beginning of the month.
+Sailing at the end of August gives a better opportunity to see them than at the beginning of the month.
 The days are getting shorter and the nights longer.

 Northern Lights in Alaska